 Once you have decided on your messaging, you need to be consistent in conveying it across all the marketing channels you use.
-Everyone is on social media these days but the content you provide will vary greatly depending on your target audience.
-If your clients choose suppliers based on their knowledge of the field, then you want to showcase your expertise.
+Everyone is on social media these days, but the content you provide will vary greatly depending on your target audience.
+If your clients choose suppliers based on their knowledge of the field, you want to showcase your expertise.
 Maintain a blog and post about various techniques and treatments you provide and include research findings.
 Put links to your blog in social media posts.
-If upscale is the message, then post lots of images of your spa and talk about the ambience of your establishment.
+If upscale is the message, then post lots of images of your spa and talk about your establishment's ambiance.

 A direct mail piece for clients who have health issues may describe the results you have achieved treating specific client problems.
 Compare that direct mail to one that offers a special on a massage and skin treatment to attract clients who want full-service offerings.